The Carpaccio of Beef at E18teen in Ottawa was plated nicely, but the additions were poorly chosen. It earned only a 2 out of 5 Rating.

 The Pickled Shallot was nice, and added a bit of tang to the overall effect and the fried Capers had a nice smoky taste.
 The smoked oyster aioli, however, just did not work.
 I though the idea of making a mayo type emulsion using the oil from smoked oysters was a truly inspired idea, but the pairing here was a bit unfortunate.
 Somewhere else, perhaps, but not for this dish …

 The real mistake was the olive oil.
-In other Carpaccio dishes, there is almost always a drizzle of olive oil over the beef slices but here, the drizzle became a river … everything was basically swimming in the stuff so that all the delicate flavors were overwhelmed and the textures largely lost in an unctuous mess.
+In other Carpaccio dishes, there is almost always a drizzle of olive oil over the beef slices but here, in Carpaccio of Beef at E18teen, the drizzle became a river … everything was basically swimming in the stuff so that all the delicate flavors were overwhelmed and the textures largely lost in an unctuous mess.
 It was a complete shame, really.

 Sorry E18teen.
 I will be back, but this one was not a winner …